Figure skating is more than a pastime – at The Skating Club of Boston, it is a family.

 The LoPinto Family

-The Sun Family
+The Requadt Family

 Misa Watia and Family

-Figure Skating Foundation, Inc.
+Figure Skating Foundation

 Hayden Synchronized Skating Teams, Inc.